 MathWorks's major customers have included such heavy hitters as General Dynamics, Harris Corporation, Honeywell, General Motors, Jaguar, Hyundai, Genentech, Max Planck Institute, Broadcom, Motorola, Nokia, Intel, Lucent Technologies, Bank of America, Capgemini, Xerox, the University of Cambridge, and the University of Melbourne.

-The company was co-founded in 1984 by majority owners Jack Little (president), Cleve Moler (chief mathematician), and Steve Bangert.
+The company was co-founded in 1984 by majority owners John (Jack) Little (President), Cleve Moler (Chairman and Chief mathematician), and Steve Bangert.